PhysicsFind a programme

 The School of Physics has a world-class reputation for cohort-based research training and has over the past ten years received UK national funding for Centres of Doctoral Training in Functional Nanomaterials, Condensed Matter Physics, Quantum Engineering, Particle Physics, Artificial Intelligence Machine Learning, and Advanced Computing.

-Our Physics Graduate School community comprises nearly 200 students from a diverse global background, and with a very good gender balance.
-We have strong interactions with industry, and are very well connected to the unique Bristol start-up and SME community.
+Our Physics Graduate School community comprises more than 200 students from a diverse global background, and with a very good gender balance.
+We have very strong interactions with industry, and are very well connected to the unique Bristol start-up and SME community, including joint training activities.

 Our research degree programmes are offered across six diverse Research Themes (see below).
 For informal discussions before making an application, prospective students are encouraged to contact either the academic lead in the Research Theme of interest for guidance, or the potential supervisor for project discussions.